Vedant0925/Climate-Economic-Modelling/README.md

 ## Project Structure
 - `Codes/`: This directory contains all the source code used in the analysis.
 - `Datasets/`: This directory contains the datasets used in the project.
-- `figures/`: Generated figures and plots for EDA and model results.
+- `EDA/`: Generated figures and plots for EDA and model results.
+- 'Literature/': Papers and articles used for formulation

 ## Dataset Sources
 - Our World in Data : https://ourworldindata.org/